-Feeling loved in a relationship is an important aspect of feeling secure, confident and happy on a day-to-day basis.
-Though conflict is common in all romantic relationships, it can be disheartening if you feel as though your wife no longer cares for you or your wellbeing.
-Though people do fall out of love at times, without proper communication, there is no way for you to know how she’s feeling for certain.
-By opening up a dialogue about your needs and desires, you and your wife can work together to take steps forward.
+Feeling loved in a relationship is an important aspect of feeling secure, confident, and happy on a day-to-day basis.
+Though conflict is common in all romantic relationships, it can be disheartening if you feel as though your wife no longer cares for you or your well-being.
+In these instances, it's tempting to retreat.
+By opening up a dialogue about your needs and desires, you can work together to take steps forward.

-It’s important for you to understand why it is that you don't feel loved anymore.
-Are you lacking quality time with them?
+You need to understand why it is that you don't feel loved anymore.
+Do you lack quality time with them?
 Are you struggling to be intimate?
 What has changed that makes you feel unsatisfied?
 Going into any conversation with your wife with a clear idea of the complexities of your feelings can help you have a more productive conversation.
-By looking for solutions, you can give her tangible ideas of ways she can make you feel loved.
+By looking for solutions, you can give her tangible ideas of making you feel loved.

-Oftentimes, tension goes both ways.
-It's possible that your wife has also felt a shift in your relationship, and may have feelings of her own regarding your marriage.
+Often, the tension goes both ways.
+It's possible that your wife has also felt a shift in your relationship and may have feelings of her own regarding your marriage.
 By opening up a conversation, you can share your thoughts and feelings and tackle the issue together.
 A happy marriage involves two people who are being loved wholly and having their needs met.

 Though the only true way to know how your wife feels about you is to talk about it, there are some key indicators that she may be feeling distant from you.

 For things to change, a conversation is needed between you and your wife.
 Though you may feel nervous about bringing it up, it's the only way you will reach common ground.
 Regardless of the outcome of your conversation, being open and communicating gives both you and your wife the chance to connect and feel heard.